robby1012/RBY-RUST-ZKP/README.md

 ## gRPC guide

-You can use Visual Code gRPC Cliker extension to register the user
+You can use Visual Code gRPC Clicker extension to register the user

 or you can set the docker-compose.yaml ENVIRONMENT variable for testing.